PhmNm/demo_chatbot_project_hcmus/README.rst

 Documentation
 -------------

-Start the Django app by running `python manage.py runserver 0.0.0.0:8000`
+Start the Django app by running `python manage.py runserver` or `python3 manage.py runserver`

 Further documentation on getting set up with Django and ChatterBot can be found in the `ChatterBot documentation`_.